Leadership & Service | Senior School | Denstone College | Staffordshire

 CHAPEL

-Chapel forms a key part of underpinning our Woodard ethos and as such we seek to involve pupils as much as possible.
-Each week, pupils will attend chapel at least 3 times.
 In our Friday Eucharist, one house each week will take duties such as writing and leading prayers, reading from the Bible or providing a dramatised version of the gospel.
-Pupils also form the altar party and a pupil will be chosen as crucifer, gospeller and acolytes.
+Pupils also form the altar party and a pupil will be chosen as crucifer, gospeller and acolytes; these roles develop confidence, presence, responsibility and service to others.

 OptimizedImage,Optimized

-EMBRACE YOUR DESTONACITY
+EMBRACE YOUR DENSTONACITY

 We aim to be recognised as, without question, one of the best value boarding and day schools in the country, and to provide for our pupils the best possible educational foundation for life.